 Osborn Road Improvements

-The City of Scottsdale is in the early stages of planning a series of improvements along Osborn Rd. from Scottsdale Rd. to Hayden Rd., including a roundabout a Miller and Osborn roads.
-The proposed project will also include bike lanes, raised and flush medians, pedestrian and bicycle safety advances, a sidewalk connection to Osborn Park and a new sidewalk access from Osborn Rd. to the pedestrian bridge just west of the Indian Bend Wash.
+The project will include bike lanes, raised and flush medians, pedestrian and bicycle safety improvements, a roundabout at the intersection of Osborn and Miller roads, a sidewalk connection to Osborn Park and new sidewalk access from Osborn Road to the pedestrian bridge just west of the Indian Bend Wash.

-The purpose of a “complete street project” to ensure a corridor that is safe access for pedestrians, bicyclists and drivers.
-The project will be funded through a grant from the Maricopa Association of Governments and Scottsdale’s Transportation Sales Tax.
+The Osborn Road Improvements are a “complete street project” which will ensure the corridor is safe for pedestrians, bicyclists and drivers.
+The project will be funded through Federal Grants and Scottsdale's Transportation Sales Tax.